YondernautsGames/NeoFPS_EmeraldAI/README.md

 The demo scene is a modified version of Emerald AI's **Playable Demo** scene.
 The character prefabs have been replaced with new ones as described below, and the player character has been replaced by a NeoFPS test setup spawner which spawns the standard NeoFPS demo character.

 #### Prefabs
 The three character prefabs from the original Emerald AI **Playable Demo** have been replaced with duplicates set up to work with NeoFPS.
-This involved the following changes:
+For reference (this does not need repeating for the demo), this involved the following changes:
 - Switched tag on root object to "AI" and layer to "Default"
 - On **EmeraldAISystem** component:
   - **Detection & Tags/Tag Options**